 Lynn Hicks, the communications director for the Office of the Attorney General of Iowa, told Heavy: “We deny any wrongdoing on the part of Agent Ludwick and we have moved to dismiss the federal lawsuit in its entirety.”
 Special Agent Ludwick remains with the Iowa DCI, where he has worked for over 22 years.
 The DCI told Heavy: “The DCI does not comment on any specific person(s) who may or may not be part of an investigation.”

 The petition also makes reference to two suspects identified by witnesses in the investigation, who were in the Marion County jail for some time after the murder.
-Jason’s attorneys indicate in the petition that the jail phone calls were not reviewed: “Agent Ludwick became aware from (a witness) that (one of the suspects referred to above) allegedly confessed to the homicide over a specific jail phone call.
+Jason’s attorneys indicated in the petition that the jail phone calls were not reviewed: “Agent Ludwick became aware from (a witness) that (one of the suspects referred to above) allegedly confessed to the homicide over a specific jail phone call.
 Nothing indicates that even this jail call was requested, obtained, and/or preserved.”

 None of the allegations made in the petition against Special Agent Ludwick and law enforcement have been confirmed.
 Heavy reached out to Marion County Sheriff Jason Sandholdt and Marion County Attorney Ed Bull and was informed by both that they could not provide more information on the case due to the pending litigation.